Credit Score Frequently Asked Questions

 Get free VantageScores through:

 You can also purchase credit scores through TransUnion, Experian, and Equifax.
-But if you’re going to pay for it, we recommend going through myFICO.com for the one-time FICO Score 3-Bureau Report or FICO Ultimate plan for monthly access.
+But if you’re going to pay for it, we recommend going through myFICO.com for the one-time FICO Score 3-Bureau Report or FICO Advantage plan for monthly access.
 Back to Top

 Are credit scores on Credit Karma accurate?